Readings from The Revised Common Lectionary

 When Are the Readings Used?

-• The Psalm follows the first reading.
+• Psalm: Follows the first reading.

 Lectionary Calendars and Variations